 Lock the pressure cooker and cook on high pressure for 30 minutes.
 Release the pressure naturally for 10 minutes, then vent off remaining pressure.

-4 Broil the ribs: Remove ribs from the Instant Pot and spread them out on a baking sheet.
+Remove the ribs from the Instant Pot and spread them out on a baking sheet.
 Brush liberally with barbecue sauce and broil on high heat for 5 minutes.
-Slice ribs and serve with sides and extra sauce.
+Slice the ribs and serve with sides and extra sauce.

 To reheat leftover ribs, wrap them tightly in foil and heat them in a 350°F oven until heated through, about 15 minutes.
 You can also grill them for 10 to 15 minutes over medium heat.

 |Nutrition Facts (per serving)|

 |% Daily Value*|

 |Total Fat 4g||5%|